judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-30-visit-brazil-guide.markdown

 ---
 title:			Visit Brazil - A guide to when, where, and how to visit Brazil
 categories:		brazil
+tags:
+  - brazil
+  - travel guide
+  - travel tips
+  - visa
-tags:			brazil, travel guide, travel tips, visa, visit brazil
+  - visit brazil
 author:			visitbrasil
 excerpt:		Have you ever wanted to visit Brazil but are not sure of the best way to get there, the best time to go, or the best destinations to check out?
 image:			/assets/images/2017/06/SE_Riodejaneiro0206.jpg